rage/java-programming/data/part-2/4-methods.md

 <!-- Komento `int summa = summa(eka, toka);` luo metodiin `kaynnista` muuttujan `summa`, ja kutsuu metodia `summa`.
 Metodi `kaynnista` jää odottamaan.
 Koska metodissa `summa` on määritelty parametrit `luku1` ja `luku2`, luodaan ne heti metodin suorituksen alussa, ja niihin kopioidaan parametrina annettujen muuttujien arvot. -->

 The command `int sum = sum(first, second);` creates the variable `sum` in the method `start` and calls the method `sum`.
 The method `start` enters a waiting state.
-Since the parameters `number1` and `number2` are defined in the method `sum`, they are created right at the beginning of the method's execution, after which the values of the variables given as parametes are copied into them.
+Since the parameters `number1` and `number2` are defined in the method `sum`, they are created right at the beginning of the method's execution, after which the values of the variables given as parameters are copied into them.

 <!-- <sample-output>
 summa